daviddalpiaz/bsl/02-ml-overview.md

 #### Clustering

 Clustering is essentially the task of **grouping** the observations of a dataset.
 In the above data, can you see an obvious grouping?
 (Hint: Compare the first five observations to the second five observations.)
+In general, we try to group observations that are similar.

 #### Density Estimation